family members grieving over the loss of a loved one

 Who Can File a Wrongful Death Lawsuit?

-In South Carolina, the executor or administrator of the deceased person’s estate must file a wrongful death claim.
+Under South Carolina law, the executor or administrator of the deceased person’s estate must file a wrongful death claim.
 If the deceased made a will, the executor will be named there.
 But if the deceased person has no estate plan, or if the named executor cannot or does not wish to serve, the court may name someone.

 Who Can Receive Damages in a Wrongful Death Lawsuit?